justinkelly/Alma-title-match/README.md

 ```
 perl import_xml_to_mysql.pl 'physical' 'print' > outpul_physical.txt
 ```
+This will take a number of hours, you can tail the output_physical.txt file to monitor the progress

 To import the electronic records run

 ```
 perl import_xml_to_mysql.pl 'electronic' 'electronic' > output_electronic.txt
 ```

 Note: the first argument 'electronic' records into the Database the type of files the second argument 'electronic' define the directory that stores the MARCXML files for the electronic records.

+This will take a number of hours, you can tail the output_electronic.txt file to monitor the progress

 These 2 script convert all the MARCXML files in the specified directories into your MySQL database.